filipsnastins/tomodachi-testcontainers/README.md

 ## Troubleshooting common issues

-- Error on running tests with pytest: `ScopeMismatch: You tried to access the function scoped fixture event_loop with a session scoped request object, involved factories`
+- Error on running tests with pytest: `ScopeMismatch: You tried to access the function scoped fixture event_loop with a session scoped request object, involved factories`.

   - **Problem:** the error occurs when you're using asynchronous fixtures with the scope higher than `function` e.g. fixture `moto_container` has `session` scope.